Last updated on March 9, 2022

 What better way to open the collection than with a replica of Dior’s Avenue Montaigne headquarters with the iconic Bar suit, named after the Plaza Athénée’s cocktail lounge, as a centrepiece.
 This two-piece suit (which I sadly forgot to photograph), consisting of an ivory shantung jacket matched with a pleated black wool skirt, remains one of the most recognised ensembles.
 It cemented Dior’s position as a fashion innovator and has been reinterpreted by the fashion house’s successive creative directors over the decades.

-The walls were adorned with Dior’s personal sketches and memorabilia related to the life and death of the legendary designer.
-What particularly caught my eye, however, was a photo of the Little-Below-the-Knee club who staged a protest against the New Look in Chicago, holding banners with slogans like “Mr. Dior, we abhor dresses to the floor” … oh, how times have changed!
+Dior’s personal sketches and memorabilia related to the life and death of the legendary designer adorned the walls.
+What particularly caught my eye, however, was a photo of the Little-Below-the-Knee club who staged a protest against the New Look in Chicago.
+They held banners with slogans like “Mr. Dior, we abhor dresses to the floor” … oh, how times have changed!

 Dior in Britain

-There was also a separate room dedicated to Christian Dior’s personal relationship with Britain.
-A self-confessed Anglophile like me, he fell in love with the country during his first visit back in 1920s.
-He claimed his frequent visits to Britain brought him a sensation of happiness and declared there was no other country in the world, besides his home country of France, whose way of life he liked so much.
+They also dedicated a separate room to Christian Dior’s personal relationship with Britain.
+A self-confessed Anglophile like me, he fell in love with the country during his first visit in 1920s.
+Dior claimed his frequent visits to Britain brought him a sensation of happiness.
+He declared there was no other country in the world, besides his home country of France, whose way of life he liked so much.

-While there were many beautiful dresses on display in this room, its highlight was the off-shoulder gown designed by Christian Dior for Princess Margaret’s 21st birthday.
+While there were many beautiful dresses on display in this room, its highlight was the off-shoulder gown that Christian Dior designed for Princess Margaret’s 21st birthday.
 I admired it from every angle possible, marvelling at the magnificent craftsmanship that put Dior at the forefront of fashion.

-Various references to the centuries past can be found in the designs of Christian Dior and his successors.
+We can find various references to the centuries past in the designs of Christian Dior and his successors.
 Walking into the next room, I felt like I was stepping into a palace.

 Looking at the array of lavish dresses with satin embroidery, floral motifs and opulent embellishments, at times I found it hard to believe that I was not taken back in time to the Belle Époque era, waiting to make my appearance as a debutante.
 The colour palette was very much in line with my personal affinity for pastels as well.

-The next section was dedicated to Dior’s travel-inspired collections, including five countries: Mexico, India, Egypt, Japan and China.
+The museum dedicated the next section to Dior’s travel-inspired collections, including five countries: Mexico, India, Egypt, Japan, and China.

-From the moment I entered the room, my gaze was firmly set on the blush tulle gown with trailing cherry blossoms created by Maria Grazia Chiuri as part of the Haute Couture Spring – Summer 2017 collection.
+From the moment I entered the room, I set my gaze on the blush tulle gown with trailing cherry blossoms.
+It was created by Maria Grazia Chiuri as part of the Haute Couture Spring – Summer 2017 collection.
 I also found it fascinating to learn about the escaramuzas, Mexican female rodeo riders who were the source of inspiration for Dior’s 2019 Cruise collection.

 “After women, flowers are the most divine of creations.” – Christian Dior

-Christian Dior’s love for flowers and gardens was often referenced in his designs.
+Christian Dior often referenced his love for flowers and gardens in his designs.
 Before visiting the exhibition, I watched a fellow blogger recount her own experience on Instagram stories and I found myself replaying the video of the garden room over and over again.

-Although I knew what to expect, I still found myself wonderstruck when I finally got to see its beauty from up close.
+Although I knew what to expect, I was still wonderstruck when I got to see its beauty up close.
 With paper wisteria, clematis, lily of the valley and roses cascading from the ceiling, this room was unlike anything I’ve ever seen.

-Fun fact: Did you know that lily of the valley was Christian Dior’s favourite flower and he often asked his seamstresses to sew its sprigs into the hems of his dresses for good luck?
+Fun fact: Did you know that lily of the valley was Christian Dior’s favourite flower?
+He often asked his seamstresses to sew its sprigs into the hems of his dresses for good luck!

 Designers for Dior

 Christian Dior’s vision and designs blended seamlessly with the creations of those who succeeded him at the fashion house.
-The next section of the exhibition presented each of the successive creative directors and their individual interpretations of the Dior style.
+The next section presented each of the successive creative directors and their individual interpretations of the Dior style.

 From the youthful, street-inspired couture of Yves Saint Laurent to the modern tailoring and ethereal gowns of Maria Grazia Chiuri, it provides great insight into Dior’s legacy spanning over seven decades.

-At the heart of Dior are the places where the magic happens… ateliers.
+At the heart of Dior are the places where the magic happens… its haute couture ateliers.
 The next part of the exhibition featured a floor-to-ceiling display of white toiles or, in other words, garment prototypes.
 These test garments are typically made in white cotton fabric in order to check the fit, construction and shape of the design.
-Once they are adjusted and fabric and embellishments are selected, each haute couture piece is handmade, often requiring hundreds of hours of work.
+Once they are adjusted and fabric and embellishments are selected, each haute couture piece is handmade.
+The whole process often requires hundreds of hours of work.

 And just when I thought I’d seen it all, it turned out V&A left the best for last.
-We walked through a dimly lit corridor where we found the Diorama section displaying colour-coded Dior accessories, lipsticks and fragrance bottles alongside a series of magazine covers featuring Dior looks (including one of my all-time favourites, Taylor Swift).
+We walked through a dimly lit corridor where we found the Diorama section.
+It displayed colour-coded Dior accessories, lipsticks and fragrance bottles alongside a series of magazine covers featuring Dior looks (including one of my all-time favourites, Taylor Swift).

-From there, we entered the exhibition’s grand finale – a giant ballroom with crystal chandeliers showcasing a collection of the House of Dior’s finest haute couture eveningwear.
-In addition to a rotating platform in the centre of the room, we were surrounded from all sides by the most glamorous, meticulously embellished gowns, including dresses worn on the red carpet by Jennifer Lawrence, Nicole Kidman and others.
-The display was accompanied by a sound and light show, transforming the ceiling from a shower of golden glitter into a starry night sky.
+From there, we entered the exhibition’s grand finale – a giant ballroom with crystal chandeliers that showcased a collection of the House of Dior’s finest haute couture eveningwear.
+In the centre of the room, there was a rotating platform.
+We were also surrounded from all sides by the most glamorous, meticulously embellished gowns.
+They included dresses worn on the red carpet by Jennifer Lawrence, Nicole Kidman, and others.
+The display was accompanied by a sound and light show.
+It transformed the ceiling from a shower of golden glitter into a starry night sky.

 “In the world today, haute couture is one of the last repositories of the marvellous”.

 If you got the chance to attend the Dior exhibition, what was your favourite part and why?
 If not, I hope my lengthy review managed to capture its essence and pay homage to Dior’s legacy.
-I can’t wait to see who the next fashion history exhibition will be dedicated to, although I know one thing for sure – Christian Dior: Designer of Dreams set the bar really high!
+I can’t wait to see who they will dedicate the next fashion history exhibition to.
+I know one thing for sure – Christian Dior: Designer of Dreams set the bar really high!